v-zhuravlev/zabbix-syslog/README.md

 ## Import template
 Import syslog template and attach it to hosts from which you expect syslog messages to come
 # Troubleshooting
-Make sure that script `/etc/zabbix/scripts/zabbix_syslog_lkp_host.pl` is exetuable under zabbix system user (run `su zabbix`).
+Make sure that script `/etc/zabbix/scripts/zabbix_syslog_lkp_host.pl` is exetuable under rsyslog system user.
-Run it by hand to see that all perl modules are available under user `zabbix`
+Run it by hand to see that all perl modules are available under that user (probably `root`).
 # More info:
 https://habrahabr.ru/company/zabbix/blog/252915/  (RU)